Best Dutch Oven of 2020

 We can't help but gush about the super cute stylings of the Crock Pot Aqua Blue 3 Qt Enameled, 3-Quart.
 Not only does it come with many color options, but we love the silver lid top and lightweight design that makes it easy to move around the kitchen.
 The 3-quart design is ideal for single or small groups and looks great on a kitchen shelf.
 It boils water quickly (one minute, 42 seconds) and offers decent non-stick performance.

-We aren't too stoked on the enamel durability.
+We aren't too stoked about the enamel durability.
 After just ten hits to the exterior handle, it started chipping.
 The lid test yielded flecks of material, showing lots of wear.
 The white enamel did stain and requires a little care as well.
 The materials are quite thin, and food doesn't cook evenly across the bottom.
 This model is best for those seeking a smaller pot at a good price and is for those that can commit to careful use and maintenance.

 The Tramontina Enameled Cast Iron Covered Round offers a higher quality cast-iron construction that takes a little longer to heat up; however, it distributes that heat very evenly.
 It offers excellent heat distribution for searing meats and looks good in almost any kitchen.

 The popular AmazonBasics Enameled Cast Iron Covered 6-Quart is the way to go if you're low on cash.
 We appreciate the large volume, which cooks up stews and soups with ease.
 It also bakes bread well and comes in a variety of colors.
 The huge handles and top are easy to use while transporting, and we used it for all sorts of meals (with great success).
-If finding a product with a grat price is your top priority, this is certainly one to consider.
+If finding a product with a great price is your top priority, this is certainly one to consider.

 The AmazonBasics resembles other popular contenders but lacks when it comes to performance.
 It takes much longer to boil two cups of water (three minutes, five seconds) in our testing, and heat distribution is pretty uneven.
 The enamel also chipped during our durability tests.
-We were surprised that the maximum oven temperature is only 400F, which isn't hot enough for baking bread.
+We were surprised that the maximum oven temperature is 400F, which isn't hot enough for baking most loaves of bread.
 This dutch oven is for those seeking a real deal on a large volume pot.

 Why You Should Trust Us